-Hepatic granulomas are small abnormal clumps of cells that form when certain disorders are present.
+Hepatic granulomas are small abnormal clumps of cells that form when certain disorders are present or certain drugs are taken.

 Granulomas may form when cells of the immune system gather to respond to irritants or to defend the body against foreign substances in the liver.
 Usually, liver function is unaffected.
 However, granulomas may form as part of widespread inflammation, which may be a reaction to a drug or to an infection.
 If inflammation is widespread, the liver may malfunction.
-Rarely, scar tissue forms, and high blood pressure develops in the veins that bring blood from the intestine to the liver (called portal hypertension).
+Rarely, the inflammation results in scar tissue and high blood pressure in the veins that bring blood from the intestine to the liver (called portal hypertension—see Portal Hypertension).

 Granulomas themselves typically cause no symptoms.
 The liver may enlarge slightly, and mild jaundice (a yellowish discoloration of the skin and the whites of the eyes) may develop.
 Other symptoms, if they develop, result from the disorder causing the granulomas.
 Granulomas caused by sarcoidosis may disappear spontaneously or persist for years without causing any noticeable symptoms.